Rakeela/dragora-notes/collapse-type-suggestions.md

 Panarchic Wargames (The Panarchy has assigned large contingents of military forces to this planet for training, research, and recreational purposes.
 While these are technically allied forces operating lawfully, their presence is both expensive and disruptive, increasing supply and maintenance costs planet-wide.
 Upkeep penalty.)
 4
 Reclusive AI Utopia  (This system has become dominated by powerful AI who claim that they wish to avoid influencing galactic culture.
 As a result of their efforts, a great fraction of the population is comprised of sapient machinery and upload cluster residents who are incapable of or resistant to providing cultural exports through the gates, but who claim to seek contentment in trading real goods for cultural imports.
 Culture base penalty.)
 5
 Anti-Statisticians  (Long-term economic planning has been crushed on this planet by competitively-designed AI bankers whose attempts to subvert all exploitable patterns render the local market impenetrable and incomprehensible.
 Rate of return penalty.)
 6
-Rubbish Imports  (Additionally to the trade flows tracked by the Commonwealth as productive, this planet is signed on to many galactic trade pacts with the cumulative impact that its markets are flooded with inferior goods.
+Rubbish Imports  (Additionally to the trade flows tracked by the Commonwealth as productive, this planet is signed on to many galactic trade pacts with the cumulative impact that its markets are flooded with inferior imports.
 The resulting 'low quality society' has an infamy not conducive to high revenues in cultural exports, though the local cuisine is pretty good.
 Culture base penalty.)
 7
 Zero Birth Culture (Stock.
 Reproductive penalty.)
 8 Formerly Important.
 (Stock.
 Happiness penalty.)
 9 Special Features: